CH-UICH-UI

 Target DatabaseClickHouse database for the outputdefault

-SQL BodyThe SELECT query (may contain $ref() calls)Required
+SQL BodyThe SELECT query (may contain {{ ref() }} / {{ source() }})Required

-Table EngineClickHouse engine (only for table)MergeTree
+Table EngineClickHouse engine (table-like materializations)MergeTree

-ORDER BYClickHouse ORDER BY clause (only for table)tuple()
+ORDER BYClickHouse ORDER BY clause (table-like materializations)tuple()

 Materialization Types